ecadlabs/taquito/docs/maps_bigmaps.md

 It is possible to fetch multiple big map values using Taquito with one call using the `getMultipleValues` method of the `BigMapAbstraction` class.
 Taquito will ensure that all fetched big maps come from the same block to ensure a consistent state.

-The method takes an `array` of `string` (keys) to query as a parameter and returns an object containing the keys and their value in a well-formatted JSON object format.
+The method takes an `array` of `string` (keys) to query and an optional block level as a parameter and returns an object containing the keys and their value in a well-formatted JSON object format.

 ```js live noInline
 // import { TezosToolkit } from '@taquito/taquito';